Medical scrubs have to do it all, especially when you consider the type of work environment where they’re a necessity.

-- Male nursing scrub– Male nursing scrubs have masculine styling and coloring, wider shoulders – even a slightly different placement of pockets.
-The quality and functionality of modern unisex scrubs are high, but most men prefer wearing scrubs that are ideal for a male’s body shape which provide comfort accordingly.
+- Male nursing scrub – Male nursing scrubs have masculine styling and coloring, wider shoulders – even a slightly different placement of pockets.
+The quality and functionality of modern unisex scrubs are high, but most men prefer wearing scrubs that are ideal for a male’s body shape, which provide comfort accordingly.

 Lab coats also fall under the medical scrub category, albeit with obvious differences.
 They’re common wear for doctors conducting tests or consulting with clients.
-Most lab coats have long sleeves, are white, and not meant to be heavy duty.
+Most lab coats have long sleeves, are white, and are not meant to be heavy duty.

-The best scrubs aren’t just comfortable or functional, they’re a combination of both, i.e., they have to properly fit while providing the practicality medical professionals need in their daily work lives.
+The best scrubs aren’t just comfortable or functional, they’re a combination of both, i.e., they have to fit properly while providing the practicality medical professionals need in their daily work lives.
 Our reviews included only those scrubs that could provide both.